GSA-TTS/10x-website/about/contact-us.md

 ---
-title: "Contact 10x"
+title: "Contact Us  | 10x - Federal Venture Studio"
 description: Want help brainstorming how to improve digital CX for the public?
 Have questions about 10x?
 We want to hear from you!
 layout: layouts/about-page.html
 permalink: /about/contact-us/index.html
 mainNavPageTitle: About 10x